-2.7 Crisis Response and Trauma-Informed Practices
+Action 2.7 Crisis Response and Trauma-Informed Practices

-The district had three leaders go through the Crisis Prevention Intervention (CPI) trainer of trainers certification process in order for our district to have internal certification training available to staff year-round.
-The district held certification trainings throughout the year to ensure that all Crisis Team members were CPI certified, as well as any staff needing annual updates to training.
+In the 21-22 school year he district had three leaders go through the Crisis Prevention Intervention (CPI) trainer of trainers certification process in order for our district to have internal certification training available to staff year-round.
+The district held continued certification trainings throughout the 22-23 school year to ensure that all Crisis Team members were CPI certified, as well as any staff needing annual updates to training.
 In light of continued needs in this area the district is considering shifting away from CPI to another crisis prevention training.